-Neither the Public Authority nor the Union shall discriminate for any purpose by reason of race, creed, color, national origin, sex, sexual orientation, gender identity, age, legitimate union activities, or other legally protected classification.
+Neither the Public Authority nor the Union shall discriminate for any purpose by reason of race, creed, color, national origin, sex, sexual orientation, gender identity, genetic information, gender expression, ancestry, disability, military or veteran status, age, legitimate union activities, or other legally protected classification.
 To the extent prohibited by applicable state and federal law, there shall be no discrimination against any disabled person solely because of such disability unless that disability prevents the person from adequately performing the essential duties of the position.
 The parties will encourage Consumers to refrain from discrimination as described in this article.